-General Atomics, Aeronautical Systems Incorporated, Poway, California, has been awarded a $43,291,564 firm-fixed-price contract for MQ-9 Reaper field retrofit.
-The contractor will provide retrofit kits for the MQ-9 Reaper Block 1 configuration aircraft with field retrofit capabilities.
-Work will be performed at Poway, California, and is expected to be completed by July 5, 2017.
+General Atomics - Aeronautical Systems Inc., Poway, California, has been awarded a $399,979,895 firm-fixed-price contract for MQ-9 Reaper production.
+Contractor will produce 36 MQ-9 Reaper aircraft in the fiscal 2016 production configuration.
+Work will be performed at Poway, California, and is expected to be complete by Aug.
+31, 2020.
 This award is the result of a sole-source acquisition.
 Fiscal 2016 aircraft procurement funds in the amount of $399,979,895 are being obligated at the time of award.
 The Air Force Life Cycle Management Center, Wright-Patterson Air Force Base, Ohio, is the contracting activity (FA8620-15-G-4040 0001).